Avoiding summer safety hazards

 “For Shawn to be able to do what he does is a miracle,” said Bonnie Fox, Sean’s mom.
 “Dr. Meier has allowed him to continue doing the things he loves.”

 Want to know more?

 Should an injury of any type occur, you’re never far from pediatric experts at the 24-hour emergency departments at Kosair Children’s Hospital downtown and Kosair Children’s Medical Center – Brownsboro in northeastern Jefferson County.
-Orthopaedic specialists like Dr. Meier from Children’s Orthopaedics of Louisville are on-call to provide comprehensive orthopaedic care for infants, children and teenagers.
+Orthopedic specialists like Dr. Meier from Children’s Orthopedics of Louisville are on-call to provide comprehensive orthopedic care for infants, children and teenagers.
 They also offer outpatient office visits in an environment that’s relaxing and reassuring to kids and parents alike.
 Visit kosairchildrenshospital.com/childrens-orthopaedics-of-louisville for more information about pediatric orthopedic care at Kosair Children's Hospital.